 Sitting at home doing test papers is different to doing them in an exam hall under timed conditions.
-Mock exams allow students to get a grasp on how the real exam will feel.
-They’re especially important for international students at UK boarding schools, as the exam may be very different from what they’re used to.
+Mock exams allow students to understand how the real exam will feel.
+They're especially important for international students at UK boarding schools, as the exam may be very different from what they're used to.
 Students will get an idea of the kind of questions that can be expected on the day.
-They’ll also have a better sense of how much time they have and are likely to feel less nervous on the official exam day.
+They'll also have a better sense of how much time they have and are likely to feel less nervous on the official exam day.

 As well as highlighting a student's strengths, mock exams also allow students to identify the areas that they need to improve on before the final exam.
 What students do after the mocks is just as important as actually sitting them.
 There are several months before the final exams, so students should aim to spend this time revising areas where they may have struggled in the mocks.
 Teachers will also be able to see whether there are areas where many pupils performed poorly and can dedicate more classroom time to revising these areas.

 Mock exams are important every year, but during Covid-19, they've become even more vital.
 When the official final exams were cancelled during the pandemic, grades from the mocks were used.
 Alongside input from teachers, these results made up a student's final grade.
 This meant that students who had taken the mocks seriously and studied hard performed well and received good final grades.